HOME > Handbook > Setting up a run

 After all of that, you can decide if you'll run it.

-Some rapids you'll need to use multi-part scouts.
+Multi-part scouts are needed in some long, complex rapids.
 Sometimes you can’t see all the way down a rapid when scouting.
 If you see a clear, safe place to eddy out, you can scout the next section from there.
 Or you might find that the initial scout reveals that the safest option is to portage or line past an obstacle.

 When tackling challenging rapids with larger groups, we assign clear roles to the experienced paddlers.
 To ensure safety for novices, we create a 'sandwich' formation, with experienced individuals leading at the front and providing support from the rear.